damdafayton/url-redirector/README.md

 # url-redirector

-Dockerized express app to register a Url which enables to redirection to that Url with given path.
+Dockerized express app to register a Url which enables redirecting to that Url with a given path.

 The base url is registered with `redirectUrl` query parameter like this;